18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 **What happens next?**

-Once you have remedied all red flags and Pia has recommended approval, the 18F Director of Operations [Josh Bailes](mailto:joshua.bailes@gsa.gov) will review and approve your request during his office hours along with [Jackie Xu](mailto:huixian.xu@gsa.gov).
+Once you have remedied all red flags and Pia has recommended approval, the 18F Director of Operations, Josh Bailes, will review and approve your request during his office hours along with Jackie Xu.
 They will verify that your request is within budget and recommended for approval by Pia before approving as well.

 **Purchase, travel approval, and logistics**